Review & Install Video

 While you really aren't gaining a ton of performance from the Exhale kit from cp-e here, you are getting the benefit of running one of two most popular Blow-Off Valve options giving you that desirable sound.
 You're getting a noticeable improvement in quality materials over the factory part.
 Finally, you're getting those cp-e exclusives such as the MAP Tap system and the two-eighth inch NPT bungs, making this a very well rounded part for the money.
 Be sure to check out more from cp-e for your EcoBoost Mustang here at americanmuscle.com.

-This TiAL Sport Q Blow Off Valve is designed for use on 2015 to 2017 EcoBoost Mustangs equipped with the turbocharged 2.3L Inline 4-cylinder engine, that have installed an aftermarket cold-side intercooler pipe with a BOV mounting flange.
+Application.
+This TiAL Sport Q Blow Off Valve is designed for use on 2015 to 2018 EcoBoost Mustangs equipped with the turbocharged 2.3L Inline 4-cylinder engine, that have installed an aftermarket cold-side intercooler pipe with a BOV mounting flange.

 - What's in the Box